miguelazevedolopes/FEUP-FSI/LOGBOOK4.md

 ## Task 6

 We compiled the program given to us, changed its ownership to root and made it a Set-UID program.
-Because we changed the PATH environment variable, by adding the /home/seed directory, when we ran the program given, we were able to run an alternative program also named ls that we wrote ourselves.
+Because we changed the PATH environment variable, by adding the /home/seed directory, when we ran the program given, we were able to run an alternative program also named ls that we wrote ourselves and placed on the /home/seed directory.

 [Screenshot - Task 6](/screenshots/logbook4-task6.png)